-Treats inflammation, flare-ups of ongoing illnesses, and many other medical problems.
-May also be used to lessen some symptoms of cancer.
-This medicine is a steroid.
+Treats inflammation, severe allergies, flare-ups of ongoing illnesses, and many other medical problems.
+May also be used to decrease some symptoms of cancer.
+This medicine is a corticosteroid (cortisone-like medicine or steroid).

 There may be other brand names for this medicine.

-Depo-Medrol, Novaplus Depo-Medrol, Depo Medrol, Solu-Medrol, A-Methapred, Novaplus Solu-Medrol, Solu Medrol
+A-Methapred, Depo Medrol, Depo-Medrol, Novaplus Depo-Medrol, Novaplus Solu-Medrol, Solu Medrol, Solu-Medrol

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to methylprednisolone or if you have a fungal infection.
-Some strengths of Solu-Medrol® should not be used in premature babies.
+You should not receive this medicine if you have had an allergic reaction to methylprednisolone or if you have a fungus infection that affects your whole body.
+You should not have this medicine injected into a muscle if you have idiopathic thrombocytopenic purpura.
+Some strengths of Solu-Medrol® that contain benzyl alcohol should not be used in premature babies.

 How to Use This Medicine